OsmTravel/OsmGo/README.md

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

+## Building Android App on Linux
+Set the following envvar to your Android Studio installation:

+`export CAPACITOR_ANDROID_STUDIO_PATH=/opt/android-studio-2021.2.1/android-studio/bin/studio.sh`

+Then you can use the buildAndroid target with npm

 ## Contributing
 If you want to contribute to Osm Go! and make it better, your help is welcome !